 The Living Cornerstone was founded upon a deep need perceived by Gilda Scammell while working with Sedge Mobile Meals.
 This project of hers involved cooking and delivering meals to old and frail needy people in the community.
-It made her aware of a number of underprivileged / lower income residents in various stages of Alzheimer’s.
-Many of these folk were living by themselves frightened and insecure as their daily life became confusing and meaningless, destroyed by an affliction they could not tame or control.
+It made her aware of a number of underprivileged / lower income residents in various stages of dementia - a general name given to a group of conditions indicating the impairment of at least two brain functions such as memory loss and confusion over time and place.

 In circumstances governed by financial constraints, the families involved could not afford the cost of getting a caregiver in to look after their loved one.
 Consequently such sufferers were frequently left to their own devices during the day.
 Some of these folk wandered off and got lost.
 Some were confined to a locked up house or even worse a locked room.
 Some showed signs of sexual abuse.
 Gilda came across many sad cases in our little village alone and says there are many more unknown cases out there.

 People find it difficult to cope with the unavoidable changes that occur in the sufferer.
 Mentally they suffer loss of memory, the power of cohesive thought and consequently, of being able to communicate.